rhumb-lang/rhumb-lang.github.io/docs/tutorial-syntax/operators.md

 If the left-hand side evaluates to anything else, then the right-hand side is never evaluated.
 The result of the expression is then the `empty`.

+### `|>` While

+The left-hand argument becomes a subroutine if not already provided as one.
+This subroutine is evaluated over and over again until it returns `no` or `empty`.
+Each time that the subroutine does not return those two possible values, it executes the right-hand side of the argument (also a subroutine).

+### `<>` Foreach

+The left-hand side must be a map and it takes the positional values and supplies them one-by-one to a subroutine on the right-hand side (or a function).
+The final result of the expression is a list of all of the returned results.

 ### `||` Pipe

 Take the left-hand side and evaluate, the result is then given as arguments to the right-hand side (which is either an explicit subroutine or one is created implicitly from the expression given).